netscaler/netscaler-helm-charts/examples/servicemesh_with_coe_and_adm/README.md

     To manage Citrix ADM with an Express account, see [Getting Started](https://docs.citrix.com/en-us/citrix-application-delivery-management-service/getting-started.html#install-an-agent-as-a-microservice).

- - Ensure that your cluster [Kubernetes](https://kubernetes.io/) version should be in range 1.16 to 1.21.
+ - Ensure that your cluster [Kubernetes](https://kubernetes.io/) version should be 1.16 onwards.
  - Ensure that you have Citrix ADC VPX version 13.0–76.29 or later.
  - For deploying Citrix ADC VPX or MPX as an ingress gateway, you should establish the connectivity between Citrix ADC VPX or MPX and cluster nodes.
 This connectivity can be established by configuring routes on Citrix ADC as described in the [Static routing](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/docs/network/staticrouting.md) or by deploying [Citrix Node Controller](https://github.com/citrix/citrix-k8s-node-controller).
  - Ensure that you installed [Istio](https://istio.io) version 1.9.x or later on the Kubernetes cluster with [Prometheus](https://prometheus.io) and [Grafana](https://grafana.com).
 For information about installing Prometheus, see [Installation Quick Start](https://istio.io/latest/docs/ops/integrations/prometheus/#option-1-quick-start) and for Grafana, see [Quick Start](https://istio.io/latest/docs/ops/integrations/grafana/#option-1-quick-start).